Jury deliberates in Illinois guards’ trial in fatal beating

 Sheffler and Banta are charged with depriving Earvin of his civil rights, conspiracy to deprive civil rights, tampering with a witness, destruction or falsification of records and intimidation or force against a witness.
 They face up to life in prison.

-Hedden, 43, of Mount Sterling, testified during the four-week trial that he, Sheffler, Banta punched, kicked, stomped and jumped on Earvin in the vestibule of Western’s segregation unit, where there are no security cameras.
+Hedden, 43, of Mount Sterling, testified during the four-week trial that he, Sheffler and Banta punched, kicked, stomped and jumped on Earvin in the vestibule of Western’s segregation unit, where there are no security cameras.
 The prison is 250 miles (402 kilometers) southwest of Chicago.

 The jury met briefly Friday evening before adjourning for the weekend.
 Deliberations will continue on Monday.

 The incident began when Earvin allegedly refused to return to his cell in the housing unit known as R-1.
-He was taken to the ground, handcuffed and hit and kicked by guards who sent out an alert for assistance — a call that summoned dozens of officers including Banta and Hedden.
+He was taken to the ground and handcuffed by guards who sent out an alert for assistance — a call that summoned dozens of officers including Banta and Hedden.
+Testimony indicated guards began kicking and punching Earvin in R-1.

 Banta and Hedden were among officers who escorted Earvin to the segregation unit, with Sheffler joining along the way.